TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/current_sense/current_sense.md

 - PRU-ICSS PWM trip generation for overcurrent
 - Clock phase compensation
 - Zero-cross comparator
-- Support for up to 9 channels using load share mode
+- Support for up to 9 channels using load share mode (Refer \ref PRUICSSG_LOAD_SHARE_MODE for more details)
 - SINC1, SINC2, and SINC3 filters
 - Supported clock sources:
   - Independent clock source for each channel